wxt-dev/wxt/packages/module-solid/README.md

 This plugin makes a few changes:

-1. Adds `vite-plugin-solid` to vite
+1. Adds `vite-plugin-solid` to and sets `build.target: esnext` in the vite config
 2. Adds the [`solid-js` preset](https://github.com/unjs/unimport/blob/main/src/presets/solid.ts) to auto-imports

 ## Usage